Out of all of the incredible tools Facebook has created for marketers, perhaps the most useful is Facebook Pixel.

 When you see this, you’ll be shown three different options.
-Go ahead and always choose “Install Manually” unless you’re installing it for Shopify.
+Go ahead and choose “Install Manually”.

-The reason we’re talking about Pixel Caffeine specifically in this post, however, is because it makes pixel set up a heck of a lot easier.
+The reason we’re talking about Pixel Caffeine specifically in this post, however, is because it makes the whole Facebook pixel set up hurdle a heck of a lot easier.